 1. INTRODUCTION

 French bean a short duration leguminous vegetable crop is better known for its mature dry seeds as well as immature tender green pods (Abate, 2006).
 It’s dry seed contains 21.1 per cent protein, 69.9 per cent carbohydrates, 1.7 per cent fat, 381 mg calcium, 425 mg phosphorous and 12.4 mg iron per 100 g of edible part (Ali and Kushwaha, 1987).
 French bean occupies special importance in terms of production, acreage and economic return among all the vegetables grown in New Alluvial zone of West Bengal.
 But non-application of adequate nutrients prevents the farmers for getting desired yield from this vegetable.
 According to Banerjee (1984), very less of our fields are sown in quality seed and the remaining areas are covered by seed produced by farmers, bulk of which is without any form of quality control.
-He also reported that merely, by using quality seeds, yield could be increased substantially (Banerjee et al., 1984).
+He also reported that by using quality seeds, yield could be increased substantially (Banerjee et al., 1984).
 Seed treatment plays a crucial role in the cultivation of French beans (Phaseolus vulgaris L.), a popular and economically significant leguminous crop.
 This practice involves applying plant growth regulators or protective agents to the seeds before planting to enhance germination, protect against diseases, and improve overall crop performance.
-Increasing the production of French bean pods with high quality could be achieved through seed treatments of growth hormones, i.e. GA3, IAA etc. Plant growth regulators can improve the physiological efficiency including photosynthetic ability and thereby helping in effective flower formation, fruit and seed development and ultimately enhance productivity of the crops (Kumar et al., 2018).Thus, the present investigation was done with the objective of finding out the influence of plant growth regulators (GA3 and IAA) and to check if the synergistic effect is present between GA3 and IAA together on seed quality parameters of French bean seed.
+Increasing the production of high quality French bean pods could be achieved through seed treatments with growth hormonessuch as GA3 and IAA .
+Plant growth regulators can improve the physiological efficiency including photosynthetic ability and thereby helping in effective flower formation, fruit and seed development and ultimately enhance productivity of the crops (Kumar et al., 2018).Thus, the present investigation was done with the objective of finding out the influence of plant growth regulators (GA3 and IAA) and to check if the synergistic effect is present between GA3 and IAA together on seed quality parameters of French bean seed.

 2. material and methods